skylerto/skylerto.github.io/_posts/2015-07-10-vanilla-ruby.markdown

 Now I know this article is titled "Vanilla Ruby Fun" but it's sort of pun title.
 While writing ruby is a lot of fun, as developers in the ruby community, we need to be aware that this isn't the only way to write ruby applications.
-Frankly, this is a terrible way to write ruby code.
-If you're familiar with rails then should know about the concept of [gems](http://rubygems.com).
+Frankly, this is a terrible way to write ruby there must be a better way.

 # Conclusions
 This app was particularly craft from the ground up as a lesson in ruby design